tinaponting/Genesis-child-themes-3/README.md

 ..................................

 Themes:
+* Loveyourself_v1_3 A common theme, not my cup of tea!
+Very easy for a blog to use!
 * Stella - A common themes, too smal for my taste, but someone else? likes it!
 * Blushing - A  common theme for femine touch.
 * Lovely - A common woamn theme with blavk meny.